How Every State Got Its Nickname

 Washington: The Evergreen State

 Washington, the only state named for a U.S. president, was given this nickname by C.T.
-Conover, pioneer Seattle realtor and historian, “for its abundant evergreen forests,” according to the state government.
-The nickname has yet to be officially adopted.
-Read on for the most iconic movie set in every state.
+Conover, a pioneer Seattle realtor and historian, “for its abundant evergreen forests,” according to the state government.
+While the nickname has yet to be officially adopted, legislation was introduced in the state senate in 2023 to make the moniker official.
+It passed, but the bill still needs to pass the House and go to the governor’s desk before it becomes the official state nickname of Washington.

 48 / 50